This challenge is an annual competition to find the best home brewers in the Maritimes.

 Derek Wood

-We have Gahan House locations in Charlottetown, Halifax, Saint John, Moncton, Fredericton, and St. John’s.
+We have Gahan House locations in Charlottetown, Halifax, Saint John, Moncton, and Fredericton.

-Yes – please put your name, your beer name, your order confirmation and beer style on each beer bottle you drop off.
-You must drop off at least 3 x 355mL or larger bottles (max 650ml package)
+Yes – please put your name, your beer name, your order confirmation and beer style on each beer bottle you drop off along with a brew log.
+You must drop off at least 3 x 355mL or larger bottles (max 650ml package).

 Yes – you can submit one entry per style

 Only two.
-Your beer must qualify as one of two styles: Best Bitter or Spice, Herb, and Vegetable, and a portion of every brew need to be partially mashed or steeped.
+Your beer must qualify as one of two styles: Belgian Witbier OR German Weisse.
+A portion of every brew needs to be partially mashed or steeped.

 Yes!
 As long as you are not a certified brewer or brew for your career (and you are over the age of 19).